How Sea snail Inspired Viscoelastic Reversible Adhesives

 The flamingo tongue snail moves across sea fans (gorgonian coral) by secreting a mucus trail with precisely tuned viscoelastic properties — stiff enough to prevent the snail from sliding on vertical surfaces, yet fluid enough to release cleanly with a peeling motion.
 No residue is left on the coral.

-In the language of biomimicry, this falls under the Attach › Move while attached category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Attach › Move while attached category.

 The Design Principle